 For potential clients or leads, provide them with lots of information.
 Write blogs, send emails with risk management tips and entertain them with fun content.
 Do not just push your services, make your voice heard and show you are receptive to their inquiries.

 More Lead Generation Tips for Commercial Insurance Agents

 Lead generation is an extremely important part of building your book as a commercial insurance agent.
 Here are some things you can do to maximize the number of leads you attract.

 Create & Optimize Your Website

 Even as a captive agent, creating a website is a great way to put yourself on the map.
-Chances are, the agents you are competing with already have some kind of online presence.
+Chances are that the agents you are competing with already have an online presence.
 Investing in your own website will keep you a step ahead.